310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-No need to apologise!
+No need to apologize!
 Like I said, I had waaay too much free time today!

-With this much free time, I could honestly talk about *anything* with you till dawn!
+With this much free time, I could honestly talk about *anything* with you till daaawn!
 {% endbubble %}

 {% bubble Rei %}